-The controls are located on the front of the distributor housing.
-Thus, the entire intake system is controllable.
+The controls are located on the front of the control box and control the entire suction system.

 4.1 Suction Levels

 The system's suction lines can be individually adjusted for each patient using 5 suction levels.
 When the unit is turned on, it activates an average default level.
 The current suction level is indicated by the green LEDs on the control panel.
 The highest level should only be used in extreme cases (a lot of body hair).